akshat09867/akshat09867/README.md

 - 📄 Know about my experiences ([Resume](https://drive.google.com/file/d/1xYg-FqkJjPzh22pn9fIYuxrFEhs8wa1a/view?usp=sharing))

-- ⚡ Fun fact **I'm here to share my learning and expirences with all of you.
+- ⚡ About me **I am an undergraduate student.
+I'm here to share my learning and expirences with all of you.
 I hope you all will help me with my code.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">